viacoban/crackle/README.md

 ## Installation

-Crackle is available on Clojars, with Leiningen:
+Crackle is available on [Clojars](https://clojars.org/)

+with Leiningen:

 ```clj
 [crackle "0.2.0"]